 It’s all about engagement

-No matter how you start a memoir, if you can engage your readers from the start, you’re more than halfway home.
+No matter how you begin a memoir, if you can engage your readers from the start, you’re more than halfway home.

 Remember: Make the readers want more!

-There are different types of memoirs, include celebrity memoirs, political memoirs, and sports memoirs.
-Click on the links below for more examples of how to start the specific kind of memoir you’re planning to write:
+There are different types of memoirs, including celebrity memoirs, political memoirs, and sports memoirs.
+Click on the links below for more examples of how to start the specific kind of memoir you’re planning to write.

-Still not sure how to start a memoir?
+Still not sure how to begin a memoir?